matias-ceau/scripts/docs/scripts/script_launcher.sh.md

 ---

-**script_launcher.sh**: A script to launch other scripts with fzf and documentation previews.
+**script_launcher.sh**: Run scripts with fzf for enhanced usability

 ---

 ### Dependencies

-- `fzf`: A command-line fuzzy finder to help select scripts visually.
+- `fzf`: A command-line fuzzy finder used to navigate and filter scripts.
-- `bat`: A modern alternative to `cat` for displaying files with syntax highlighting.
+- `bat`: A cat clone with syntax highlighting and Git integration, used to preview files.
-- `fd`: A simple, fast, and user-friendly alternative to `find`.
+- `fd`: A simple, fast and user-friendly alternative to `find`, utilized to locate scripts.
-- `improved-fzfmenu.sh`: A custom script to enhance fzf functionality.
+- `improved-fzfmenu.sh`: A custom script for enhanced fzf integration, required for the menu.

 ### Description

-The `script_launcher.sh` script allows users to run various scripts stored in a designated directory using a fuzzy finder interface provided by `fzf`.
-This script enhances the user experience by providing previews of either documentation or source code.
+The `script_launcher.sh` is a versatile Bash script designed to streamline the execution of other scripts using `fzf`, a command-line fuzzy finder.
+This script enhances user interaction by presenting a visually pleasing selection interface, allowing users to preview documentation or source files associated with each script.

-Key features include:

-- **Previewing**: The script uses `bat` for displaying the contents of script files in a user-friendly format.
-Depending on the user's selection, the documentation (`*.md` files) or source code can be previewed.

-- **Dynamic Keybindings**: Users can utilize various keybindings to perform different actions:
+The script employs the following key components:

+- **Preview Commands**: It utilizes `bat` to preview both documentation and source code.
+This gives users immediate context about what each script does.

+- **Custom Color Scheme**: ANSI escape codes are used to set the colors for the headers, improving readability and aesthetics.

+- **Key Bindings**: Various key bindings are configured for different actions:
-  - **Enter**: Run the selected script.
+  - **Enter**: Execute the selected script in the current terminal.
-  - **Alt + Enter**: Execute the script in a new terminal.
+  - **Alt+Enter**: Execute the script in a separate terminal.
-  - **Alt + E**: Open the source of the script in `nvim`.
+  - **Ctrl+E**: Open the script in `nvim` for editing.
-  - **Alt + S**: Change the preview to the script's source.
-  - **Alt + D**: Switch back to the documentation preview.

-By leveraging `fd`, the script dynamically builds a list of scripts from a specified `$SCRIPTS` directory.
+  - **Alt+E**: Open `nvim` in a new terminal for editing.

+The script also includes elements for user customization, aiming for an interactive experience with features such as changing previews and toggling between documentation and source views.

 ### Usage

-To use this script:

-1. Ensure your scripts are located in the directory specified by the `$SCRIPTS` environment variable.
-2. Run the script from your terminal:
+To use the script, simply execute it in your terminal:

 ```bash
 bash /home/matias/.scripts/script_launcher.sh
 ```

-3. Navigate through the list of scripts using arrow keys.
-4. Use the defined keybindings for actions:
+### Key Bindings Available:
-   - Press `Enter` to run the selected script.
+- **Enter**: Execute the selected script.
-   - Press `Alt + Enter` to open it in a new terminal.
+- **Alt+Enter**: Run the script in a new terminal.
+- **Ctrl+E**: Edit the selected script with `nvim`.
+- **Alt+E**: Edit in a new terminal window.
+- **Alt+S**: View the source of the selected script.
-   - Press `Alt + E` to edit the script.
+- **Alt+D**: View the documentation of the selected script.
-   - Use `Alt + S` and `Alt + D` to toggle between documentation and source previews.

-Make sure to have the required dependencies installed for optimal functionality.

 ---

 > [!TIP]
-> The script currently lacks a feature to render documentation in PDF or HTML format, which could enhance usability for users who prefer reading documentation in those formats.
-Implementing such a feature could greatly improve the value of the script.
-Additionally, handle cases where the `$SCRIPTS` directory is empty or contains no valid script files for better user feedback.
+> Consider implementing missing features such as rendering documentation as PDF or HTML, enabling page up and down for preview navigation, and allowing multiple script selections.
+Additionally, refining the header customization could enhance the script’s adaptability and user experience.
+Implementing a logger function for better tracking of user interactions could also be beneficial.